Vivonet/Presto/README.md

 https://youtu.be/iwIdXJPXpMU

 ## What is Presto?
-Presto is Vivonet’s core iOS REST bridge that powers our mobile ordering application on iOS.
-Presto is designed to non-intrusively attach itself to any existing data model and can automatically load your existing objects with data from a remote REST source with minimal code.
+Presto is an iOS REST bridge that eliminates much of the tedium of communicating with a remote REST source in a way that is already immediately intuitive to developers, without actually abstracting or obfuscating the REST interface itself.
+Presto simply reduces the time and steps needed to do what you already want to do, removing the mundane and time-wasting work of handling things like communication, serialization and change handling, and ties your remotely hosted JSON data directly to native objects via the Objective-C runtime.
+Presto is designed to non-intrusively tie itself into your existing data model and can automatically load your existing class objects with data from a remote source with minimal setup and a very easy learning curve.

 For example, loading an object with a remote JSON definition is as simple as this:

-	@interface MyProfile
+	@interface MyProfile : NSObject

 	@property (strong, nonatomic) NSString *name;
 	@property (strong, nonatomic) NSString *email;